-Here are some questions that might help you build an image:

-What would you want your compassionate image to look like?
-Perhaps they have characteristics of people you knew, or once knew.
+Here are some questions that might help you build an image: What would you want your compassionate image to look like?
+Perhaps they have characteristics of people you know, or once knew.
 Perhaps they resemble a public figure or religious figure.

-Perhaps they aren't human at all but rather, an animal or non-living thing.
+Perhaps they aren't human at all but rather, an animal or some other living being.
+Or even, an inanimate object.